 - Appear pointless or boring – Look to schedule these tasks when at your LEAST creative moment in the day.
 Yep, that’s right.
 Treat these as a relief from the more demanding work.
-By scheduling a start and end date you know there is an end point so are likely to achieve your objective.
+By scheduling a start and end time/date you know there is an end point so are likely to achieve your objective.

 - Not sure how to proceed – Write down all the options you are aware of.
 Find someone to take their view on it which could offer a different perspective.

 - Appear overwhelming – Look to break assignments down, change your self-talk, give up perfection!
 Remember to reward yourself.

 - Afraid of failure – Banish negative thoughts.
 Embrace uncertainty, see this as an exciting challenge.
 Take calculated risks as without them, we cannot move forward.
 Confront your fears with positive actions, once that first step is taken the whole task becomes easier.